 A third of Cambodia’s total population lives on less than $2 dollar a day, and as a country, it continues to struggle to establish economic prosperity, governmental transparency, and gender equality

 The Women’s Resource Center (WRC) provides critical institutional support services for women who require assistance due to issues of sexual and gender-based violence, gender discrimination, and restricted access to education.
 WECO partnered with the WRC in 2018 to build the Krousar Sammaki Childcare Center to enable the WRC to expand their services and reach more families, as well as prepare the next generation through an early education childcare program.
 Currently the center supports 180 children and is used for family programing, early childhood education, and positive parenting workshops that provide knowledge and skills on parenting roles, effective communication, and positive discipline within households.
-Equipped with the center, the WRC is also able to offer more in-center workshops and counseling to women in the area.
+Equipped with the center, the WRC is also able to offer more in-house workshops and counseling to women in the area.

 In Cambodia, less than 5% of the rural population graduates high school.
 The Ponheary Ly Foundation (PLF) provides a comprehensive education program that supports students in remote areas by providing greater access to primary, secondary, and university schooling.
 WECO has been supporting the PLF since 2018, on educational programing for students living in remote areas, including the development of an alumni, mentorship, and career initiative as part of their program to provide holistic support for students.
 Currently 270 students are enrolled or have graduated from the PLF’s university cohort—65% of whom are girls.
 In addition, during the COVID-19 pandemic, WECO worked with the PLF on food security and emergency relief projects.